otosky/medium_stats/README.md

 A command-line tool and Python package to fetch your Medium profile statistics and save the data as JSON.

-*Executes the same API and Graphql requests as the Medium front-end does, providing you the data as it is pre-rendered.*
+*Executes the same API and Graphql requests as the Medium front-end does, providing you with the data as it is pre-rendered.*

 ## Install